-It is a matter of grave concern that the Portfolio Committee's approach remains an attempt to "panel beat" the Bill, which, from the first draft released for comment to the public in 2015, is very poorly drafted, and contains some deeply problematic proposals.
-Given the troubled passage of the Bill, and, most importantly, given the President's action of (and reasons for) referring the Bill back to the National Assembly, there appears to no valid reason why the public's right to submit comments has been limited to specific clauses.
+It remains a matter of grave concern that the Portfolio Committee's approach remains to be an attempt to "panel beat" the Bill, which, from the first draft released to the public for comment in 2015, was very poorly drafted, and contained some deeply problematic proposals.
+Given the troubled passage of the Bill, and, most importantly, given the President's action of (and reasons for) referring the Bill back to the National Assembly, there appears to no valid reason why the public's right to submit comments continues to be limited to specific clauses.
 Whose interests are being served by this deeply flawed process?
 This is certainly not in the best interest of the country.